mizmaar3/DMVT/readme.md

 #### The common-ui

-- It contains the only used input custom module for dropdown `select` options.
+- It contains the only used input custom component to create dropdown `select` options.

 #### The LESS folder